gabbla/osom_firmware/README.md

 ## Note

 It's not possible to debug the project with `XC32 v2.10`. `XC32 v1.43` still works.
-It's seems that there is a missing library.
+It seems that there is a missing library.

 ## Packets